msupply-foundation/msupply_docs/content/mobile/setup/mobile_settings.md

 ### Permission to Edit Mobile Settings

-To edit mobile settings, the user must have the **View/Edit Preferences** permission set for the mobile store on the Central server - please see the  [5.
-Setting up the Users to access the store](https://wiki.msupply.foundation/en:mobile:setup:server_side:users#setting_up_admin_access_to_the_device_settings) page for details.
+To edit mobile settings, the user must have the **View/Edit Preferences** permission set for the mobile store on the Central server - please see the  [Setting up the Users to access the store](/mobile/setup/users/#5-03-setting-up-admin-access-to-the-device-settings) page for details.

 ### Access Mobile Settings